sage-code/maj/alphabet.md

 **Cost:**

 We keep an aye on the word cost using an algorithm.
 The lower the cost, the better the language become.
-By using the same algorithm for other languages, we compare language complexity.
+By using the same algorithm to other languages, we can compare _language complexity_.
 After a quick computation of only 500 samples Maj is about 50% more efficient than other Romance languages.

 ## Cost of typing